kevinchuchen/aws-personalSite-terraform/README.md

-# WildRyde infrastructure practice with Terraform
+# WildRyde infrastructure with Terraform
 Terraform configuration of WildRydes - A serverless on-demand ride booking application.

 # Technologies